vlacs/aspire-db-sql/README.md

 # jdbc-pg-init

-This is a Clojure library to create PostgreSQL tables and indices from edn data.
+This is a Clojure library to create PostgreSQL tables, keys, and indices from edn data.

 Really, there should be a general DDL solution in Clojure.
 But we needed something immediately, so this is what we made.